dimitri/pgcopydb/docs/ref/pgcopydb_stream.rst

 ::

    pgcopydb stream apply: Apply changes from the source database into the target database
-   usage: pgcopydb stream apply  --target ... <sql filename>
+   usage: pgcopydb stream apply <sql filename>

      --target         Postgres URI to the target database --dir            Work directory to use